-In just over ten years and with no formal musical training, Raymond's music has captured the imagination of performers and audience with its intricacy, quirkiness, sense of exploration and unpredictability.
+Mainly self-taught, Raymond's music has captured the imagination of performers and audience with its intricacy, quirkiness, sense of exploration and unpredictability.

 Raymond's career began when his music was shortlisted by the Society for the Promotion of New Music (SPNM) in three consecutive years (2000-2002) and with the world première of his Distance of the Moon, selected and conducted by Lukas Foss in 2001.

 Following his first radio broadcast on BBC Radio 3 in 2002 and the nomination for the British Composers Awards 2004 with his choral piece Beyond the Glass, Raymond went on to receive prestigious commissions including those from Celebrating English Song (Faerie Tales and Dead Letters), Aldeburgh Productions (The Original Chinese Conjuror, for the 2006 Aldeburgh Festival/Almeida Opera Season) and the London Symphony Orchestra (Maomao Yü, for Lang Lang and the Silk String Quartet, as part of the pianist's residency with the LSO in April 2009, during which he also made his conducting debut).

 Northwest Wind, written for and premiered by Lontano in March 2010, won the chamber category of the British Composers Awards 2010.
 In addition, he was nominated for the award in 2004 (choral), 2012 (chamber) and 2013 (orchestral).

 Raymond constantly finds inspirations in all sorts of music and arts.
 As a result, he always seeks to champion music by composers that have been unjustly under-rated, such as Lukas Foss and Elizabeth Maconchy.
 He also remains active as a jazz pianist.